Polarization modes of gravitational waves in scalar-tensor-Rastall theory: Introduction

-In this paper, we will consider a more general scalar-tensor theory~\cite{clifton2012modified, PhysRevD.1.3209, bergmann1968comments, Maggiore:1999wm} than Brans-Dicke theory~\cite{brans1961mach}, with the coupling function $ \omega(\phi) $ and the potential function $ V(\phi) $.
-Combining Rastall theory and this scalar-tensor theory, we will then establish the field equations of Rastall-scalar-tensor theory as a generalization of Brans–Dicke–Rastall theory~\cite{Carames:2014twa}.
-Next, we will investigate the polarization modes of GWs in Brans–Dicke–Rastall theory based on Ref.~\cite{Carames:2014twa} under a Minkowski background.
-The conclusion is that they are the same as those in Brans-Dicke theory, i.e., the plus, cross, and breathing modes.
-Subsequently, we will analyze the polarization modes of GWs in Rastall-scalar-tensor theory under a Minkowski background.
+In this paper, we will consider a more general ST theory~\cite{clifton2012modified, PhysRevD.1.3209, bergmann1968comments, Maggiore:1999wm} than BD theory~\cite{brans1961mach}, with the coupling function $ \omega(\phi) $ and the potential function $ V(\phi) $.
+Combining Rastall theory and this ST theory, we will then establish the field equations of scalar-tensor-Rastall (STR) theory as a generalization of BDR theory~\cite{Carames:2014twa}.
+Next, we will investigate the polarization modes of GWs in BDR theory based on Ref.~\cite{Carames:2014twa} under a Minkowski background.
+The conclusion is that they are the same as those in BD theory, i.e., the plus, cross, and breathing modes.
+Subsequently, we will analyze the polarization modes of GWs in STR theory under a Minkowski background.
 We will demonstrate that the field equations differ in various regions of the parameter space, similar to the behavior of polarizations.
 Especially over a broad range of the parameter space, there are only two tensor modes, without any additional degrees of freedom.
 A summary of these results, along with a comparison of the polarizations in other theories, will be provided subsequently.

 The paper is organized as follows.
 In Sec.~\ref{Rastall+generalizations}, we first review Rastall theory~\cite{Rastall1972Generalization} and discuss its polarization modes of GWs.
-Next, we give an overview of Brans-Dicke-Rastall theory~\cite{Carames:2014twa}, and further discuss its field equations for different parameters.
-Finally, we establish Rastall-scalar-tensor theory and derive its field equations for different parameters.
+Next, we give an overview of BDR theory~\cite{Carames:2014twa}, and further discuss its field equations for different parameters.
+Finally, we establish STR theory and derive its field equations for different parameters.
 In Sec.~\ref{GIandPM}, we give a brief introduction to the construction of gauge invariants and illustrate their relationship with the polarization modes.
-In Sec.~\ref{GWPinBDR}, we study the GW polarizations in Brans-Dicke-Rastall theory for different parameters.
-In Sec.~\ref{GWPinRST}, we analyze the GW polarizations in Rastall-scalar-tensor theory.
+In Sec.~\ref{GWPinBDR}, we study the GW polarizations in BDR theory for different parameters.
+In Sec.~\ref{GWPinRST}, we analyze the GW polarizations in STR theory.
 Finally, Sec.~\ref{Conclusion} presents our conclusions and discussions.

 Throughout this paper, the speed of light is set as $ c=1 $, and the metric signature is $ (-,+,+,+) $.
 The Greek alphabet indices $ (\mu, \nu, \alpha, \beta, \cdots) $ range over spacetime indices $ (0,1,2,3) $.
 The Latin alphabet indices $ (i, j, k, \cdots) $ range over only spatial indices $ (1,2,3) $.